Best women's cycling shoes for 2018 - Cycling Weekly

 What’s different about women’s cycling shoes?

 Women’s shoes are not drastically different to ‘men’s cycling shoes’ or ‘unisex cycling shoes’.
-The only really difference should be that they are created around a female foot last.
+The only real difference should be that they are created around a female foot last.

 The ‘last’ is the structure that shoes are built around.
 Typically, a woman’s last is narrower at the ankle, and lower in volume – resulting in a shoe more likely to fit the average woman’s foot comfortably.